opencomputeproject/onie/docs/_sources/design-spec/x86_nos_interface.txt

 x86 NOS Installer
 =================

-The main duties of a NOS installer on x86 are:
+The main duties of an NOS installer on x86 are:

 - Create partitions and format file systems